BlueJessen/horoscope-ideabox/README.md

 - Clone the repository down to your machine.
 - CD into the project
 - npm install
-- npm i -D cypress
+- npm install cypress --save-dev

 Happy Coding!